CannibalVox/AutoBlocks/README.md

 Known Bugs
 ==========

-* Really odd blokcs (like Levers and Saplings) can be cutted.
+* Really odd blokcs (like Levers and Saplings) can be cut.
 * Crashes upon attempting to cut up items with missing textures.
 * NEI freaks out graphically when attempting to look at some added blocks.